for Cold Climate Housing and much more

 Yes, we must loose heat to protect the structure -- a PLANNED HEAT LOSS.
 Insulating this kind of a basement on the inside requires that you pay the fuel bill to heat the critical floor space above the concrete foundation wall while insulating the larger part of the basement.

-Keywords: Condensation, Structure, Joist, Heat Loss, Moisture, Vapour Barrier, Foundation, Sealing, Walls, Concrete, Support, Rot, Construction, Framing, Foam, Frost, Techniques, Insulation, Basement, Problems
+Keywords: Condensation, Structure, Joist, Heat Loss, Moisture, Vapour Barrier, Foundation, Sealing, Walls, Concrete, Support, Rot, Framing, Construction, Foam, Frost, Techniques, Insulation, Basement, Problems

 Article 2271